bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 terminal

 create-<template> package from npm.
-The following two commands will behave identically:
+These two commands are equivalent:

 terminal